datatrans/docs.pci-proxy.com/website-application.md

 `PCI Proxy gives you several options on how to collect payment data from a HTML web form` and securely store it in our vault.
 A reference number \(token\) is issued and sent to your systems.

-**All options assure your servers never get in touch with sensitive card data to reduce your PCI scope to the least.**

 ---